-The members of the Education Commission will check both judogi (white and blue.
+The members of the IJF Education Commission will check both judogi (white and blue).
 They will control any worn-out areas particularly on the collar and lapel, the colour, the IJF official label (obligatory), judogi brand (obligatory), national emblem, advertising, backnumber stitching, any visible stains.
 This service will start 30 minutes before the unofficial weigh-in.
 Only if the judogi are compliant with the IJF rules will sponsor labels be given.
-Organisers should provide for the backnumber check a room, with sufficient space, and volunteers.
-Waste basket papers should be provided.